Bfgeshka/awesome-c/README.md

 --------------------------------------------------------------------------------

 ## AI ##
-Computer vision, neural nets, machine learning, and other similar things.
+Neural nets, machine learning, and other similar things.
-Basically, if your university calls it AI, it lives here.

-* [ccv][5] - C-based/Cached/Core Computer Vision library; modern computer
-  vision. [``BSD-3-Clause``][BSD-3-Clause]
 * [Cranium][6] - Portable, header-only ANN library in C99. [``MIT``][MIT]
 * [FANN][7] - Fast Artifical Neural Network library; an implementation of neural networks. [``GPL-2.0-only``][GPL-2.0-only]